whyyy1/ConnectProfessions-FullStackApp/README.md

 # Unresolved Issues

-## Cloudinary could not get the uploading to work tried multiple ways in the front end , back end , making a call to cloudinary api and I kept getting an error but the image path does save.
-Since I am unable to get cloudinary working
+- Cloudinary could not get the uploading to work tried multiple ways in the front end , back end , making a call to cloudinary api and I kept getting an error but the image path does save.
+- Since I am unable to get cloudinary working seeing the images is not a feature in the website